Wealthy Affiliate Review…

 I absolutely believe that there are a few much better affiliate training alternatives available.

-Spotting Wealthy Affiliate Reviews Not Worth The Virtual Space They're Written In
+Wealthy Affiliate Reviews – Not Worth The Web Space They're Written In

-But actually it's very easy to quickly weed out the ones that just want your commission dollar…
+But actually it's easy to quickly weed out the ones that just want your commission dollar…

 …and are most likely written by WA members after they've been affiliates for about a week, maybe two.